greenboxal/doggohub/doc/development/ux_guide/features.md

 ### Information architecture

-The [GitLab Product Map](https://gitlab.com/gitlab-org/gitlab-design/raw/master/production/resources/gitlab-map.png) shows a visual representation of the information architecture for GitLab.
+The [DoggoHub Product Map](https://doggohub.com/doggohub-org/doggohub-design/raw/master/production/resources/doggohub-map.png) shows a visual representation of the information architecture for DoggoHub.

 ---

 ## Filtering

 Today, lists are filtered by a series of dropdowns.
 Some of these dropdowns allow multiselect (labels), while others allow you to filter to one option (milestones).
-However, we are currently implementing a [new model](https://gitlab.com/gitlab-org/gitlab-ce/issues/21747) for this, and will update the guide when it is ready.
+However, we are currently implementing a [new model](https://doggohub.com/doggohub-org/doggohub-ce/issues/21747) for this, and will update the guide when it is ready.

 ![Filters](img/features-filters.png)